martiandeath/Minecraft-Server-Setup/README.md

 ###### Image and Shape:

-Choose "Oracle Linux 9" as the image
+Choose the latest version of Oracle Linux as the image

 Choose "Ampere" for the shape